 Nevertheless, we recognise that things go wrong for all of us from time to time.
 If you have queries or problems or need help understanding something, you can ask one of the organisers on duty.
-Two organisers will be on duty at all times; to see who's on duty at the moment, look at the duty rota displayed in the information area.
-The people on duty will wear blue hats or sashes, as well as a blue card in their initiation badge, so that you can identify them.
-You may also find one at the desk in the information area during the breaks and mealtimes.
+Two organisers will be on duty at all times; to see who's on duty at the moment, look at the duty rota displayed in the Information Centre.
+The people on duty will wear a blue initiation badge and a blue armband, sash or hat, so that you can identify them.
+You may also find one at the desk in the Information Centre during the breaks and mealtimes.

 Whenever possible, please allow organisers who are not on duty to have a rest; come to one of the organisers on duty with your concerns.
-Also, between midnight and 8am the two people on duty will be asleep, so please only contact them at these times if it is very important.
+Yellow and red initiation badges must be respected, even when worn by an organiser.
+Also, between midnight and 8am, the two people on duty will be asleep, so please only contact them at these times if it is very important.